harryxu/dserver/data/puppet/modules/apache/README.md

 Set up a virtual host with [suPHP](http://suphp.org/DocumentationView.html?file=apache/CONFIG).

-`suphp_addhandler` defaults to 'php5-script' on RedHat and FreeBSD, and 'x-httpd-php' on Debian.
+`suphp_addhandler` defaults to 'php5-script' on RedHat and FreeBSD, and 'x-httpd-php' on Debian and Gentoo.

-`suphp_configpath` defaults to 'undef' on RedHat and FreeBSD, and '/etc/php5/apache2' on Debian.
+`suphp_configpath` defaults to 'undef' on RedHat and FreeBSD, and '/etc/php5/apache2' on Debian and Gentoo.

 `suphp_engine` allows values 'on' or 'off'.
 Defaults to 'off'